25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Sam Rayburn - Big Sam's 114,500 Acres

 Sam Rayburn Reservoir claims the title as Texas's largest lake entirely within state borders.
-"Big Sam" hosts more tournaments than any other Texas lake, yet maintains an estimated 400,000 bass over 14 inches.
+"Big Sam" hosts more tournaments than any other Texas lake, consistently producing Century Club five-bass limits exceeding 100 pounds.
 The Angelina River system creates diverse habitat from shallow grass beds to standing timber forests.

 Toledo Bend - Border Giant